CeleritasCelery/coredumped/content/post/text-showdown-gap-buffers-vs-ropes.md

 I see it as analogous to the more general data structure, the "array".
 A gap buffer is just an array that is optimized for inserting at a "cursor" instead of at the end.
 Using a gap buffer has served Emacs well over many decades.

 Despite this, Emacs seems largely alone in its choice in the modern world.
 Most popular editors today use some variation of either a [piece table](https://code.visualstudio.com/blogs/2018/03/23/text-buffer-reimplementation) or a [rope](https://blog.jetbrains.com/fleet/2022/02/fleet-below-deck-part-ii-breaking-down-the-editor/).
 Rather than storing data as a large contiguous array, these data structures chop the buffer into small chunks and operate on those.
-This enables them to avoid the O(N) penalty of moving the cursor when doing edits far away and the latency of resizing the buffer.
+This enables them to avoid the O(n) penalty of moving the cursor when doing edits far away and the latency of resizing the buffer.

 Rust has [many rope crates](https://crates.io/search?q=ropey) that have had a lot of optimization work put in.
 The obvious thing to do was to just pick one and move on.
 But I wanted to see for myself how the gap buffer holds up to these more "advanced" data structures.
 Modern computers can operate very quickly over linear memory.
 So I built a gap buffer and stacked it up against the competition.

-## design {#design}
+## Design {#design}

 My gap buffer ([link](https://github.com/CeleritasCelery/rune/tree/master/crates/text-buffer)) is fairly true to the original design, with one big change; I store [metrics](https://github.com/CeleritasCelery/rune/blob/master/crates/text-buffer/src/metric.rs) about the buffer in a separate tree.
 These metrics include things like char and line position, but could, in theory, include anything you want (like UTF-16 [code units](https://docs.rs/ropey/latest/ropey/struct.Rope.html#method.char_to_utf16_cu)).
 This means that _finding_ an arbitrary position in the buffer becomes at worse O(logn), but we still have to pay the cost of moving the gap.

 The ropes that I will be comparing against are [Ropey](https://docs.rs/ropey/latest/ropey/index.html), [Crop](https://docs.rs/crop/0.3.0/crop/index.html), and [Jumprope](https://docs.rs/jumprope/latest/jumprope/index.html).
 The last one is technically implemented via [skip lists](https://en.wikipedia.org/wiki/Skip_list), but that's an implementation detail and the performance should be similar.

-## gap buffer costs {#gap-buffer-costs}
+## Gap buffer costs {#gap-buffer-costs}

 Before we jump into [benchmarks](https://github.com/CeleritasCelery/rope-benches) comparing ropes and gap buffers.
 Let's look at the time it takes to complete the two highest latency operations on gap buffers: resizing and moving the gap.
 This is a cost that ropes don't share because their worst case for an editing operation is O(logn).

-### resize {#resize}
+### Resize {#resize}

 Insertion in a gap buffer is O(1), just like an appending to a vector.
 But also like vectors, they only achieve this in the amortized case.
 Vectors need to resize once they get full, and this is a O(N) operation.
 But since the time between resizing is N appends, it averages out to O(1).
 Gap buffers are similar, except that we don't usually continue to grow the gap as the text gets larger (that would lead to more overhead).
 In this sense, it isn't truly O(1) insertion time, but even if it was, we generally care about the latency in interactive applications more than we care about the average case.